 It’s illegal to use on federal lands or parks.

-9% of Clark County and 9% of Washington tenth graders in 2018 reported using cannabis within three hours of driving.
-17% in Clark County and 18% in Washington said they rode with a driver who had been using cannabis.
+2% of Clark County and 2% of Washington tenth graders in 2021 reported using cannabis within three hours of driving (down from 9% in 2018).
+12% in Clark County (down from 17% in 2018), and 9% in Washington (down from 19% in 2018) said they rode with a driver who had been using cannabis.

 When it comes to the car, cannabis should stay in its unopened package and out of reach.